top of page

 This is the specific, often painful paralysis known as Executive Dysfunction.

-For thoughtful professionals and adults with ADHD, this moment - the gap between intention and action is often filled with shame.
+For thoughtful professionals and adults with ADHD, this moment - the gap between intention and action - is often filled with shame.
 You might tell yourself you are being "lazy" or that you "just need more discipline."

 Let’s pause there and take a breath.

 This is not a character flaw.
 It is a mechanical issue in the brain’s ignition system.
-Understanding the biology behind this friction is the first step toward compassion, and eventually, movement.
+Understanding the biology behind this friction is the first step toward compassion and, eventually, movement.

 The Biology of the "Go" Button

-Task Initiation is an executive function - a high-level cognitive process managed by the frontal lobe.
+To understand why you can’t "just start," we need to look at Task Initiation.
+Task Initiation is an executive function, a high-level cognitive process managed by the frontal lobe.
 In a neurotypical brain, when a person decides to do a task, the brain releases a small reliable spark of dopamine (the neurotransmitter linked to motivation and reward) that acts as the starter motor.
 It bridges the gap between thinking and doing.
-For the ADHD or sensitive nervous system, that starter motor is unreliable.
+For those with ADHD or a sensitive nervous system, that starter motor is unreliable.

 1. The Dopamine Disconnect